 Warm air heating is one of the most popular ways to heat large open spaces like showrooms, warehouses, and factories.
 These heaters work by heating the surrounding air, which in turn keeps the environment and its inhabitants warm.

-Heating works by passing air through a heat exchange to increase its temperature.
+Heating works by passing air through heat exchange to increase its temperature.
 The warm air is then circulated throughout an open area using a fan.
 The even distribution of warm air prevents cold spots from forming.
-Warm air heaters are available in different types – gas, electric, and oil based.
+Warm air heaters are available in different types – gas, electric, and oil-based.

 One of the limitations of radiant heating is that people need to be in its line of sight to be warmed.
 Radiant heating may not be practical for certain floor layouts as objects like shelving could block the warmth.
 However, this type of heating works great for areas that lead outside, such as loading bays.